shizhenbo/shizhenbo.github.io/_pages/about.md

 # 💬 Invited Talks
+- *2024.11*, Invited to deliver a keynote speech on the security of multimodal models at the BRICS Young Scientists Forum.
 - *2023.05*, Invited to deliver a keynote report at the first Cybersecurity Innovation Forum (Wuhan, China).

 # 💻 Services
+- *ICLR 2025*, Reviewer.
+- *ICML 2025*, Reviewer.
+- *CVPR 2025*, Reviewer.
 - *NeurIPS 2024*, Reviewer.
 - *ACM MM 2024*, Reviewer.
 - *ECCV 2024*, Reviewer.